readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

   we would need to re-fetch that metadata from S3.
   Could be a feature request for rclone.
 - Detect changes in sections of HTML files.
-  We could re-use the code we have for search indexing.
+  We could reuse the code we have for search indexing.
 - Expand to other file types
 - Allow doing a diff between versions of different projects
 - Allow to configure how the main content of the file is detected